Psoriasis vs Eczema

 Treating psoriasis is important for overall health and good disease management.
 Work with your healthcare provider to find treatments that eliminate or reduce your symptoms.
 Remember, what works for an individual with the condition might not help another.
 So it is critical to know the various treatments and continue trying until you get the right treatment.

 Psoriasis has home remedies similar to those of eczema: moisturize your skin with lotions and creams, and ensure you avoid triggers like skin injuries, alcohol and cigarette smoke.
 You may also soften and cut the crusts of plaques, then apply some mild lotion to the underneath skin.
 However, check with your doctor first and apply carefully.

 There is a wide variety of treatments for psoriasis, but it can be difficult to identify the most effective treatment.
 Talk to your healthcare provider if you experience uncomfortable side effects or feel a treatment isn’t working.

 Psoriasis treatment falls into 3 categories: topical, phototherapy and systemic.
 Topical treatment involves the application of creams and ointments to the skin, while phototherapy exposes your skin to certain kinds of ultraviolet light.
 Finally, systemic treatment involves injected and oral medications that work all over the whole body.
 Often, different kinds of treatments are used together.

-Eczema and psoriasis are often two severe skin conditions, but they’re treatable.
+Eczema versus psoriasis is often used because while they are both severe skin conditions, they are still very much treatable.
 While both disorders are chronic and have no known cure, the right treatment can reduce symptoms and occurrence.
 Don’t let these skin conditions disrupt your life.
 Talk to your doctor about the available treatments and get relief as soon as possible.

 Incoming search terms: